Hamster Age Calculator

 Several factors may impact your choice of pet or make you rethink your first idea:

-Hamsters live on average 2-3 years.
-That's not too long, so that it may be perfect for someone not looking for a long-term commitment.
+Hamsters live, on average, 2-3 years.
+That's not too long, so it may be perfect for someone not looking for a long-term commitment.
 On the other hand, be careful with children who may become attached easily and then have problems understanding the death of their pet friend.
-It is therefore essential to keep in mind what the lifespan of a hamster is.
+It is, therefore, essential to keep in mind what the lifespan of a hamster is.

 These animals are tiny and fragile — if you have kids, you need to be highly cautious and teach them how to pet, feed, and hold those tiny creatures.
 Do you remember how old is the oldest hamster?
 Always aim to beat this record!

 Expenses — as with any animal, you need to have some spare money for extra expenses, mainly food, treats, cage, bowls, and toys.
 Yet, if anything happens, be prepared for additional costs spent at the vet.
 You can check how much food a dog needs with our dog food calculator.

 Hamster age calculator

 As you can see above, estimating a hamster's age in human years is not that easy.
 Aging is not proportional to humans, which is why we designed this hamster age calculator.